Best Online Master’s Degrees in: Korean Studies

 A graduate of a master’s degree program in Korean Studies may be qualified to work as an interpreter or translator for business, banking, government, social work, and educational organizations.
 Interpreters and translators convert oral and written information from one language to another.
 They are able to speak, read, and write fluently in at least two languages, interpret style and tone, and translate information accurately and quickly.
 Interpreters are responsible for translating the spoken word and are often needed to communicate back and forth with two people who do not speak the same language.
 Translators seek to convert written information to a new language while maintaining the meaning of the original version.

 Employment of interpreters and translators is expected to increase 42%, which is much faster than average for all occupations, from 2010 to 2020, according to the U.S. Bureau of Labor Statistics (BLS).
 The BLS reports that demand may remain strong for translators of frequently used languages, including Korean, because of growing international trade and broadening global ties.
-The median annual salary for an interpreter or translator was $43,300 in 2010, according to the BLS.
+The median annual salary for an interpreter or translator was $43,300, according to the BLS.
 However, these numbers are no guarantee of actual salary or availability of employment, which is determined by employer, location, and the condition of the economy.